Phong-Kaster/Lockscreen-Styled-Notification/README.md

 ## [**1.
 Define permissions in Android Manefest**](#1-define-permission-in-android)

 First of all, to send notifications, we need some run-time permissions to can access system and schedule what content and when we send notifications.
-The permissions below is all we need to do it
+The following permissions are all we need to do it

 ```
 <!-- For firing notification on Android 13 -->